 The Cyber Team, from left to right: Suzume, Tsugumi, Hibari, Tsubame, Kamome.

 Cyber Team in Akihabara is an anime series which moves from being a lighthearted Magical Girl show to a much darker Magical Girl show that involving a plot to destroy the world.The main character is Hibari Hanakoganei, an Ordinary Middle School Student who dreams of getting her own Pata-Pi, the new fad toy.
 She is given one by her prince, whom she has previously seen in a dream, and calls it Densuke.
-This leads her to being attacked by Homunculi, which are controlled by a team of three young women, and protected by her Pata-Pi turning into a Diva - the Diva being a combination of Greek goddess and Powered Armor.Soon she is joined by the other four members of the Cyber Team, each with her own Pata-Pi, thus forming a Five-Man Band to fight the Terrible Trio (the Sibyl Team) that opposes them.Of course, there are more powerful forces behind the Sibyl Team, including the headmaster of their school who has links with the Rosicrucians.
+This leads her to being attacked by Homunculi, which are controlled by a team of three young women, and protected by her Pata-Pi turning into a Diva - the Diva being a combination of Greek goddess and Powered Armor.Soon she is joined by the other four members of the Cyber Team, each with her own Pata-Pi, thus forming a team to fight the Terrible Trio (the Sibyl Team) that opposes them.Of course, there are more powerful forces behind the Sibyl Team, including the headmaster of their school who has links with the Rosicrucians.

 A-Cup Angst: Kamome, who wants to have bigger boobs for Gold Digger reasons and stuff her bra in consequence.
 To make things worse, she has Uzura, a Schoolgirl Lesbian with a open preference for flat-chested girls, pining for her - in fact, Uzura turned her affects towards Kamome because she has less breasts than Hibari, her former crush.
 She eventually gains bigger boobs by the film.